gavinz0228/pifetcher/README.md

 ```

 ### To do list items:
-- use better strategy to reduce number of requests a worker has to send
+- fix browser driver issues
 - simplify initial setup process

 ### Completed items
+- - use better strategy to reduce number of requests a worker has to send
 - put all constants in config the config file (checked)
 - complete the type conversions for different data types (checked)
 - add message type (work initiation message type) (checked)